hedinn1/KESTverkefni2/Verkefni3.md

 ### 11.2.5.8

 * In the Performance Options window, click the Advanced tab.
 What is the current size of the virtual memory (paging file)? **1408mb**
 * Click Change in the Virtual memory area to open the Virtual Memory window.
 Remove the check mark from Automatically manage paging file size for all drives.
-What Drive [Volume Label] contains the paging file? **think I**
+What Drive [Volume Label] contains the paging file? **think "I" at least i think i was looking at the right thing**
 * What is the recommended paging file size for all drives? **1367**

 ### 11.2.6.2